Q. Why would a student take an online course through Sterling Academy?

 Q. Is there a teacher for every class?

 A. Yes, a student has one teacher per course.
-Certified teachers work closely with students in each course to provide guidance and frequent feedback as students progress through the curriculum.
+Certified teachers work with students in each course to provide guidance and feedback as students progress through the curriculum.
 Sterling Academy teachers are content area experts in the fields that they teach.

 Q. Do students need a computer at home?